7 Effective Ways to Reduce Echo in a Room

 You can start by adding a few rugs to the room.
 Rugs are great for absorbing sound waves and can make a big difference in reducing echo.
 Try placing a rug in the center of the room or under a coffee table.
 You can also use smaller rugs to cover hardwood floors or tile areas.

-ALSO READ : How to Write Polynomials in Standard Form
+ALSO READ : How Long Did It Take to Write the Bible?

 2. Curtains